evanlong/etching/EtchingStepByStep.md

 4. Now run `python ControlScripts/control.py /dev/tty.PathToUsbDevice`.
 The `/dev/tty.PathToUsbDevice` will be the same path selected in the Arduino software.
 This script is used for positioning and testing the device.
 Here is a basic set of commands that can be issued at the prompt:

 		d,c> d 40 #drives the head down 40 pixels
-		d,c> r 20 #drives the head down 40 pixels
+		d,c> r 20 #drives the head right 40 pixels
 		d, u, l, r can all be used followed by an integer indicating the number of points to drive

 		d,c> s #powers down the coils in the motors

 		d,c> vtest #draws a series of shrinking circles

 The Arduino Firmware works by receiving a vector to draw.
 It then draws that vector and sends a message back the the python script indicating it is ready for the next command.
-The `Image
+The `ImagePoints.py`